aws-samples/bedrock-kb-rag-workshop/blog_post.md

 *Amit Arora*

-One of the most common applications of generative AI and large language models (LLMs) in an enterprise environment is answering questions based on the enterprise’s knowledge corpus.
+One of the most common applications of generative AI and Foundation Models (FMs) in an enterprise environment is answering questions based on the enterprise’s knowledge corpus.
 [Amazon Lex](https://aws.amazon.com/lex/) provides the framework for building [AI based